gitkraken/gitlens-docs/gitlens/GL-Code-Suggest.md

 ---

-## Review and Apply Suggestions Locally
+## How to Review and Apply Suggestions Locally

 1. Select **Locally on your machine**.
 2. Open the suggestion in GitLens or [GitKraken Desktop](/gitkraken-client/pull-requests/#review-code-and-suggest-changes).